makersacademy/bowling-challenge/third_try.md

    - initialise as null, intentionally absence of value as values will be incorporated later on
    - change the receiveRoll function to accept pins down as roll1 and roll2, since score is the number of pins down

- - it should know if it is spare
+ 4. it should know if it is spare
+   - if pinCount is 0, meaning all pins were down and roll2 has a value (there were pins down here), then it is a spare (true)

  - it should know if it is strike